tmpim/osusig/README.md

 * `uname` - **required** The username of the user you want to generate a signature for
 * `colour` - **required** The background and stroke colour of the signature.
 Can take the name of any file in the templates directory, e.g. `pink`.
 * `mode` - The gamemode you wish to view stats for. `0` is osu!standard, `1` is osu!taiko, `2` is osu!catch and `3` is osu!mania.
+* `pp` - Where you want the pp to be displayed.
+Undefined does not show at all, `0` shows in place of the level, `1` shows next to the accuracy and `2` shows above the rank.

 ## Examples